timbitz/Whippet.jl/README.md

 Each node is defined by a type (above) and has a corresponding value for `Psi` or the Percent-Spliced-In followed by the 90% confidence interval (both the width as well as lower and higher boundaries).

+---
-The output format for `whippet-delta.jl` is:
+The output format of `.diff.gz` files from `whippet-delta.jl` is:

 Gene | Node | Coord | Strand | Type | Psi_A | Psi_B | DeltaPsi | Probability | Complexity | Entropy
 ---- | ---- | ----- | ------ | ---- | ----- | ----- | -------- | ----------- | ---------- | -------
 ENSG00000117448.13_2 | 9 | chr1:46033654-46033849 | + | CE | 0.95971 | 0.97876 | -0.019047 | 0.643 | K0 | 0.0
 ENSG00000117448.13_2 | 10 | chr1:46034157-46034356 | + | CE | 0.9115 | 0.69021 | 0.22129 | 0.966 | K1 | 0.874

-Between the set of replicates from -a and -b `whippet-delta.jl` outputs a mean Psi_A (from emperical sampling of the joint posterior distribution) and mean Psi_B, as well as the mean deltaPsi and the probability that there is some change in deltaPsi P(|deltaPsi| > 0.0).
+Between the set of replicates from -a and -b `whippet-delta.jl` outputs a mean Psi_A (from emperical sampling of the joint posterior distribution) and mean Psi_B.
+It also outputs the mean deltaPsi (Psi_A - Psi_B) and the probability that there is some change in deltaPsi, such that P(|deltaPsi| > 0.0).
+To determine the significance of output in `.diff.gz` files, two filters are strongly encouraged: (1) significant nodes should have a high probability (>=0.95) suggesting there is likely to be a difference between the samples, and (2) significant nodes should have a magnitude of change (DeltaPsi > x) where x is some value you consider to be a biologically relevant magnitude of change (we suggest DeltaPsi > 0.1).

 ---